 7. Pack up the kiddos and blankets and head out to Zilker Hillside Theater to watch this year’s free Summer Musical (performance details TBA), performed under the stars from July-August, Thursdays through Sundays.
 Or, check out the variety of family-friendly productions streaming on demand by the Austin Scottish Rite Theater.
 The theater is Austin’s oldest, founded in 1871 (the same year the city became the capital of Texas).

-8. Get wild at the Austin Zoo, where you’ll see more than 300 animals, including big cats, monkeys, foxes and more native Texas wildlife (tickets must be purchased online in advance).
+8. Get wild at the Austin Zoo, where you’ll see more than 300 animals, including big cats, monkeys, foxes and more native Texas wildlife (tickets must be purchased online in advance; masks recommended).
 Nearly all of the animals at the zoo are rescues.

 10. Some of Austin’s best live music series are also family friendly.
 Stop in the Oak Garden at Güero’s Taco Bar on Wednesdays for the Texas Radio Live series presented by Sun Radio.